andreagrisafi/SALTED/README.rst

 :code:`feature_vector.build()`

 - Build regression matrices over a maximum of :code:`Ntrain` training structure.
-These can be either selected at random :code:'trainsel="random"' or sequentially :code:'trainsel="sequential"' from the total dataset.
+These can be either selected at random :code:'trainsel=\"random\"' or sequentially :code:'trainsel=\"sequential\"' from the total dataset.
 The variable :code:`trainfrac` can be used to define the fraction of the total training data to be used (useful for making learning cruves).

 :code:`matrices.build()`